zer0fire/learning-natrural-language/English/learningEnglishWithTiffani/Fifteen minutes routine to Imporve Your English Fluency.md

 Pause 30 seconds
 Fourth, 1 minute and 30 seconds topic: Something you ate Pause 30 seconds
-Fifth, 1 minute and 30 seconds topic: Your parent Pause 30 seconds
+Fifth, 1 minute and 30 seconds topic: Your parents Pause 30 seconds
 Sixth, 2 minutes topic: A celebrity, A star
 Pause 30 seconds